ponylang/release-bot-action/README.md

 ### Release

 The meat of the release process.
 This is the workflow that builds our actual release artefacts, updates documentation and whatever else.
-Release-bot only provides two commands to be used in this workflow.
+Release-bot provides three commands to be used in this workflow.

 - pre-artefact-changelog-check

 Can be used to verify that the release workflow wasn't "accidentally" triggered.

+- create-empty-github-release

+Creates an empty GitHub release for the version tag so that release artefacts can be attached to it as they are built.
+Not required unless you need a GitHub release for artefact attachment.

 - trigger-release-announcement